Sotiris Manolopoulos

-Sotirios Alex Manolopoulos (Σωτήρης Μανωλόπουλος; born June 27, 1970) is a Greek retired professional basketball player and current basketball head coach, who is the head coach of Romanian side Dinamo București.
+Sotirios Alex Manolopoulos (Σωτήρης Μανωλόπουλος; born June 27, 1970) is a Greek retired professional basketball player and current basketball head coach, who is the head coach of the Iran men's national basketball team.
 Born in Athens, he played college basketball at Boston University.
 After graduating, he returned to his native Greece, to play professional basketball.
 He had served as an assistant coach in several teams in the Greek Basket League, before he was appointed the head coach of Panathinaikos in May 2015.

 Playing career

 College career

 Manolopoulos played college basketball at Boston University, with the Boston University Terriers.
 He was twice named to the America East Academic Honor Roll (1992, 1993).
 He appeared in 58 games for the Terriers, from 1989 to 1993, averaging 3.6 points, 1.1 rebounds, and 0.7 steals per game.

 Professional career

 Manolopoulos played professionally with Papagou, Maroussi, and Doukas.
 While playing with Maroussi, he won the FIBA Saporta Cup 2000–01 season championship.